k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 #### The Initial Installation

-You will download Fabric from the K2view Nexus Container Registry when creating your first Fabric Space.
+You will download Fabric from the K2view Container Registry when creating your first Fabric Space.
 While this is happening, you should observe the following.

 ```bash
 $ ./k2space.sh create myspace